 - stage 1 baby food puree

-- Prep Broccoli: roughly chop a bunch of broccoli and one small apple or white potato.
+- Prep Broccoli: roughly chop a bunch of broccoli and peel and chop one small apple or white potato.

-- Steam: place the broccoli and potato/apple into a steamer basket and steam until tender.
+- Steam: place the broccoli and apple/potato into a steamer basket and steam until tender.

 - Puree: transfer cooked produce into a blender or food processor and add a drizzle of olive oil.
 Puree until smooth.